 5) Have Your Truck Nearby

-One big factor in that plays into completion time is carry distance, the longer the distance the longer the move.
-If you do not live in a house where you parking space is included, try to ensure you secure the closest parking space possible.
+One big factor that plays into completion time is carrying distance, the longer the distance the longer the move.
+If you do not live in a house where your parking space is included, try to ensure you secure the closest parking space possible.
 This is usually harder with storage containers and freight companies, but just be vigilant and try to save a space for them if possible.

 If your city or development requires a parking permit for your moving van (or similar) make sure you stay on top of the process, so there are no delays on the day of the move.

-Go over payment method with movers before you date of service!
-Know if they accept cash/credit or maybe even checks to prevent any hold ups at the end of the move.
+Go over payment method with movers before your date of service!
+Know if they accept cash/credit or maybe even checks to prevent any hold-ups at the end of the move.